Seddryck/NBi/_automation/cicd-build-azuredevops.md

 In the following step-by-step example, we'll connect to a directory at GitHub and build the test-suite defined in a file named *dictionary.genbiL* using the latest release of *Genbi.exe* available on [GitHub releases](https://github.com/seddryck/nbi/releases/latest).

-The GitHub repository containing the fake test-suite is available at <https://github.com/seddryck/nbi.cicd.build> and the Azure DevOps Pipelines is available at <https://seddryck.visualstudio.com/NBi.Cicd.Build/_build>.
+The [repository](https://github.com/seddryck/nbi.cicd.build) containing the fake test-suite is available on GitHub and [Pipeline](https://seddryck.visualstudio.com/NBi.Cicd.Build/_build) is available on Azure DevOps.

 ## Setting up a new pipeline on Azure DevOps